Project Blue Book (TV series)

-Project Blue Book was an American historical drama television series that premiered on History on January 8, 2019.
+Project Blue Book is an American historical drama television series that premiered on History on January 8, 2019.
 The main role of Dr. J. Allen Hynek is played by Aidan Gillen, and the first season consisted of ten episodes.
 The series is based on the real-life Project Blue Book, a series of studies on unidentified flying objects conducted by the United States Air Force.
 On February 10, 2019, History renewed the series for a 10-episode second season which premiered on January 21, 2020.
 In May 2020, it was announced that the series had been canceled.

 Premise

 The series revolves around the real-life Project Blue Book, a secret series of investigations into supposed UFO encounters and unexplained phenomena undertaken by the United States Air Force with skeptical astrophysics professor — and eventual ufologist — Dr. J. Allen Hynek in the 1950s and 1960s.
 With his partner, Air Force veteran Captain Michael Quinn, they investigate sightings across the U.S., and Dr. Hynek discovers that not everything can be explained by science.